Published On: Mar 15 2013 01:31:10 PM EDTUpdated On: Mar 20 2015 02:00:00 AM EDT

 1969: Beatle John Lennon marries avant-garde artist Yoko Ono in Gibraltar.
 They are seen here in the Netherlands a little more than a week after their wedding.

-1963: Model and actress Kathy Ireland, who rose to fame in the 1980s and 1990s as a swimsuit model who appeared in 13 consecutive Sports Illustrated swimsuit issues, is born in Glendale, Calif.
+1963: Model and actress Kathy Ireland, who rose to fame in the 1980s and 1990s as a swimsuit model who appeared in 13 consecutive Sports Illustrated swimsuit issues, is born in Glendale, California.
 Ireland has also appeared in movies such as "Mr. Destiny," "Necessary Roughness" and "National Lampoon's Loaded Weapon 1."
 Since 1993, she has also served as CEO and chief designer of her brand product marketing firm, kathy ireland Worldwide, whose product line includes furniture, lighting, flooring, windows, jewelry, bridal gowns and more.

-1958: Actress Holly Hunter, best known for her roles in movies like "Raising Arizona," "Broadcast News," "The Firm," "The Piano" and "Thirteen," is born in Conyers, Ga.
+1958: Actress Holly Hunter, best known for her roles in movies like "Raising Arizona," "Broadcast News," "The Firm," "The Piano" and "Thirteen," is born in Conyers, Georgia.
 Hunter won the Academy Award for Best Actress for "The Piano" in 1994 and was also nominated for her performances in "Broadcast News," "The Firm" and "Thirteen."

 1950: Actor William Hurt, who won an Academy Award for Best Actor for 1985's "Kiss of the Spider Woman," is born in Washington, D.C.
 He's also earned Oscar nominations for his roles in "Children of a Lesser God," "Broadcast News" and "A History of Violence," and is also known for movies such as "Body Heat," "The Big Chill" and "The Accidental Tourist."